Herbalism & Medicine Making

-At the Santa Cruz Permaculture Farm
+At The Santa Cruz Permaculture Farm

 In this practical and fun class, participants will learn how to source, make, and use a wide range of herbal medicines.
 We’ll build your home apothecary by making tinctures, syrups, oils, salves, lotions, pastilles and much more.
 We’ll introduce herbal actions such as Adaptogens, Calmatives/Sedatives, Immunostimulants, Qi tonics and Harmonizers that can be grown in our gardens or sourced locally.
 We’ll also discuss the crucial role diet and nutrition play in promoting our vitality, immunity, and resilience to stress.
 Whether you’re interested in herbal medicine and want to begin your journey or are just looking for natural ways to support your energy and nervous system, relax more, and sleep better, all within a supportive community of practice, this class will teach you an abundance of tools that you will use for decades to come.